savyrosea/Podcast_Text_Summarization_NLP_Project/README.md

 https://ai.googleblog.com/2020/06/pegasus-state-of-art-model-for.html

-# Text Summarization Using Google T5 Model
+# Text Summarization Using Transformers Library and Google T5 Model
-https://huggingface.co/transformers/task_summary.html
+In this model I am using the transformers library to summerize text by using the Google T5 encoder-decoder model.
+The basis for this method of summerization can be found here: https://huggingface.co/transformers/task_summary.html

 # My Findings